NiklasBrunn/Hessian_Free_Optimization_of_Deep_Neural_Networks/README.md

 Also, for our benchmarks we used the two files model.py and train_steps.py where we implemented the Hessian-Free method using list comprehension for some extra computation speed.

-The file code_graveyard contains old versions of our implementation and other codelines which may be usefull.
+The file code_graveyard contains older versions of our implementation and other codelines which may be usefull.